dellastone/NLU-2025-Exam/README.md

 <br>

 ## Acknowledgements
 The notebooks that you can find here are an adaptation of the labs created by our colleague [Evgeny A. Stepanov](https://github.com/esrel).
+Also, we want to thank all the students who gave us feedback for improving these notebooks.